 The most common anti-diarrhea medicine for IBS available over-the-counter is Imodium (loperamide).
 Another anti-diarrhea medicine for IBS is available by prescription, such as Lomotil (diphenoxylate with atropine).
 Another class of prescription drugs used for its antidiarrheal effects is the bile acid sequestrants, which bind to the bile acid in the intestines and reduce diarrhea caused by excessive bile acid.
-About one-third of patients with IBS-D have evidence of increased bile acid production or excretion.3
+These drugs are not approved for IBS, as there is not a lot of evidence for use, but individual clinicians may recommend their use based on experience.3 About one-third of patients with IBS-D have evidence of increased bile acid production or excretion.4

 Imodium (loperamide) is available without a prescription.
 Loperamide is a synthetic opioid that slows intestinal transit and enhances the water and ion absorption in the intestines.
 It has been sufficiently studied and proven effective in clinical trials for its ability to decrease stool frequency and increase stool consistency, however, it did not improve abdominal pain, another common IBS symptom.1